 The Board has not appointed a committee for the purpose of undertaking an evaluation of the Board's performance in accordance with the requirements of Code Provision 7.1.
-The Board believes that the stage the Company has reached, given that all efforts are directed at developing the Shoreline Mall Complex, the size of the Company and the Board itself does not warrant the establishment of a committee specifically for the purpose of carrying out a performance evaluation of its role.
+The Board believes that the stage the Company has reached, given that all efforts have been directed at starting operations of the Shoreline Mall Complex, the size of the Company and the Board itself does not warrant the establishment of a committee specifically for the purpose of carrying out a performance evaluation of its role.
 Whilst the requirement under Code Provision 7.1 might be useful in the context of larger companies having a more complex set-up and a larger Board, the size of the Company's Board is such that it should enable it to evaluate its own performance without the requirement of setting up an ad-hoc committee for this purpose.

-The Board shall continue review of this matter in future.
+The Board shall continue reviewing this matter in future.